apache/airflow/UPDATING.md

 ## Airflow Master

+### Rename of hive_hooks.py to hive_hook.py

+For consistency with all other hooks hive_hooks.py file has been renamed to hive_hook.py

 ### New `dag_processor_manager_log_location` config option

 The DAG parsing manager log now by default will be log into a file, where its location is